heavygee/hello-dalle-discordbot/dockerhub_readme.md

 - **Secure Configuration**: Environment variables ensure sensitive information like API keys and tokens are not included in the Docker image.
 - **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
 99 is max for 99% likely).
 - **Image Storage**: Saves generated welcome images to a `welcome_images` subfolder with filenames based on the username and timestamp.
+- **Delay Feature**: Adds a configurable delay (default 2 minutes) before posting the welcome image to the `new-users` channel.
+The bot will inform users in `#botspam` about the delay.

 ### Getting Started